South Seas Club at South Seas Island Resort is on lovely Captiva

 Day One Travel & Arrival at South Seas Club at South Seas Island Resort

 This resort offers a great deal for your trip.
 The 2 bedroom villas available are a nice size and offer many amenities.
-At 948 sq ft they are lager than many 2 bedroom accommodations on the island.
-The villas include a second bedroom with 2 twin beds and private bath including a tub, which is ideal for families.
+At 948 sq ft, they are larger than many 2-bedroom accommodations on the island.
+The villas include a second bedroom with 2 twin beds and a private bath including a tub, which is ideal for families.
 There is also a sleeper sofa which means these rooms can comfortably accommodate 6 people.
 Ideal for a family trip.

 - Cable TV

 - Free WiFi